impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-This test is the happy-path alternative to the first test, which is the sad-path.
-In this test, we *do* run the `init` command as a setup step, and then we run `rbenv shell` and assert that the command ran successfully.
-Since we haven't yet set a Ruby version, we get the message "no shell-specific version configured".
+In this test, we run the `init` command as a setup step, and then we run `rbenv shell` and assert that the command ran successfully.

+However, since we haven't yet set a Ruby version, we get the message "no shell-specific version configured".

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: